 \subsection{Problem Formulation}

-Motivated by the weak convergence result in Proposition \ref{diffusion limit}, we formulate a stochastic control problem for a diffusion process, which will be proved to be the limit of a cost minimization problem for the queueing system introduced in previous sections later in Section \ref{Sec3 in CH4: Asymptotic Optimality}.
-In this section, we address this diffusion control problem (DCP) for a diffusion process of the form \eqref{limiting process}, and in Section \ref{Sec3 in CH4: Asymptotic Optimality}, we employ the optimal strategy of the DCP to study the queue control problem (QCP) so that we can deduce an asymptotically optimal solution.
+Motivated by the heavy traffic limit in Proposition \ref{diffusion limit}, we formulate a stochastic control problem for a diffusion process generated from \eqref{limiting process}, which will be proved to be the limit of a cost minimization problem for the queueing system introduced in previous sections.
+We resolve the DCP utilizing its corresponding formal HJB equation and a Legendre-Fenchel transform.